 Hand, Wrist, and Elbow

 If you’ve previously broken a bone in your arm or sprained a wrist, you would know how important the hands, wrists and elbows are for enabling simple movements and assisting with everyday tasks.
 You would also know how crucial it is to receive the best treatment possible for your condition.
-Thankfully, our elbow, wrist and hand specialists in Perth at Murdoch Orthopaedic Clinic can help.
+Thankfully, our elbow, wrist and hand specialists at Perth’s Murdoch Orthopaedic Clinic can help.

 Although relatively small compared to the rest of the body, the hand alone contains 27 (if not more) bones, 34 muscles in the fingers and thumb, 17 muscles in the palm and 18 muscles in the forearm.
 The human hand is a delicate yet tough instrument used for a variety of activities including writing, sports, body language, movement and more.

 Conditions of the hand, wrist or elbow can have a large effect on the entire body and can greatly influence the way we go about our daily lives.
 Our hand surgeons in Perth can assist with both common and uncommon injuries concerning the upper extremities and can help with diagnosing and treating a wide range of conditions.

-As individual cases vary, our specialists will analyse your condition and recommend treatment options suitable to addressing your needs.
+As individual cases vary, our specialists will analyse your condition and recommend treatment options according your needs.
 Depending on your condition, surgery may be recommended to help improve or alleviate symptoms and potentially restore functionality.
 Our highly skilled and experienced team at the Murdoch Orthopaedic Clinic can assist with a wide range of conditions concerning the hand, wrist and upper extremities including: